The news channels have been handed a respite by the 30 day extension (or notice) to the Kochi franchisee.

 Now, the IPL has a governing council which is equivalent to a corporate board of directors.
 In theory, a board of directors is an independent body that oversees the management of the corporate body or entity.
 It is there to make sure that the right processes are adhered to, that due diligence is carried out while executing strategy and no hanky-panky or unethical acts are carried out by any of the top management honchos.

 But in practice, this is easier said than done.
-Most corporate boards are appointed via inputs by the management and thus cronyism is the name of the game.
-The typical board is populated with members who tend to be hand-in-hand with top management.
+Most corporate boards are appointed with inputs from the incumbent management and thus cronyism is the name of the game.
+The typical board is populated with members who thus tend to be hand-in-glove with top management.
 This seems to have been the case with the IPL governing council.
-Despite the presence of luminaries such as Ravi Shastri, Sunil Gavaskar and M A K Pataudi, the BCCI finds itself facing a scandal of gargantuan proportions with conflict of interest and high-handedness tarnishing the fabric of IPL governance.
+Despite the presence of luminaries such as Ravi Shastri, Sunil Gavaskar and M A K Pataudi on the governing council, the BCCI finds itself facing a scandal of gargantuan proportions with conflict of interest and high-handedness tarnishing the fabric of IPL governance.

 If you can find something everyone agrees on, it’s wrong. – Mo Udall